Universal Means “For All”

 To understand what Universal Design is and where it comes from is to realize how limited the scope it has on education, even with Design Thinking being so trendy.
-While the last 30 years has seen the transformation of our school’s physical spaces accommodate physical needs more universally, our practices as educational professionals has often gone the opposite way, looking for individual solutions for individual student’s learning needs.
-The benefit of Universal Design remains on the outer edges of what we do as educators.
+While the last 30 years or so has seen the transformation of our school’s physical spaces accommodate physical needs more universally, our practices as educational professionals has often gone the opposite way, looking for individual solutions for individual student’s learning needs and calling that the facilitation of a universal education.
+In fact, just the opposite is true by where different solutions or accommodations for different students is anything but universal.
+Finding solutions to student needs that fit the most students possible with a single design is the benefit of Universal Design and that kind of thinking remains on the outer edges of what we do as educators.

 The very brief history of Universal Design can be traced through a fight for access.
 In 1980’s Berkley, California, many physically impaired residents successfully fought for wheelchair curb cuts in sidewalks, access to public buildings and access to learning in universities, among other things.
 These sloping curb cuts from the sidewalk to the street meant that a small concrete ramp created new access for those who never had access to their own town, could now access it independently.
 This led to greater things, most notably the 1990 Americans with Disabilities Act (or the ADA) that was signed into American Federal law and by American President George H. W. Bush.